Auto Insurance

 Is RV insurance required by law?

-Yes, liability coverage is required by law in most U.S. states for motorized RVs such as Class A, B, and C motorhomes.
-The specific minimum coverage amounts vary by state.
-Towable RVs such as travel trailers are generally not subject to a separate insurance mandate since they are pulled by an already-insured vehicle, though lenders may still require coverage if the trailer is financed.
+Yes, for motorized RVs.
+Liability coverage is required by law in most U.S. states for Class A, B, and C motorhomes.
+Specific minimum amounts vary by state.
+Towable RVs such as travel trailers generally are not subject to a separate insurance mandate, since they are pulled by an already-insured vehicle, though lenders may still require coverage if the trailer is financed.
 The Insurance Information Institute provides a state-by-state overview of RV insurance requirements.

 How much does RV insurance cost per year?

-The average annual cost of RV insurance ranges from approximately $500 to $2,000 or more, depending on the type of RV, coverage levels, the owner’s driving record, and geographic location.
-Class A motorhomes typically carry the highest premiums due to their size and replacement value, while travel trailers tend to cost less to insure.
-According to Progressive’s 2025 pricing data, full-time RV residents often pay closer to the higher end of that range because their policy must also cover personal liability and belongings in a way similar to a homeowners policy.
+Expect to pay somewhere between $500 and $2,000 or more annually, depending on RV type, coverage levels, driving record, and location.
+Class A motorhomes typically carry the highest premiums because of their size and replacement value, while travel trailers cost less to insure.
+According to Progressive’s pricing data, full-time RV residents often pay toward the higher end of that range because their policy must also cover personal liability and belongings in a way similar to a homeowners policy.

 What is the difference between Class A, B, and C RV insurance?

-Class A motorhomes are the largest and most expensive RVs to insure, followed by Class C, and then Class B van-style motorhomes.
-Each class carries different premium levels because their size, replacement cost, and repair complexity differ significantly.
-Class A motorhomes can cost $100,000 to $500,000 or more to replace, which directly impacts both collision and comprehensive premiums.
+Class A motorhomes are the largest and most expensive to insure, followed by Class C, then Class B van-style motorhomes.
+Each class carries different premium levels because size, replacement cost, and repair complexity differ significantly.
+Class A motorhomes can cost $100,000 to $500,000 or more to replace, which directly impacts both collision and physical damage premiums.
 Class B motorhomes, built on a standard cargo van chassis, are the least expensive motorized RVs to insure in most cases.

 Does regular auto insurance cover my RV?

-No, standard auto insurance does not adequately cover an RV.
-While your auto policy may provide very limited liability coverage when towing a small trailer, it does not cover the RV itself for collision or comprehensive losses, nor does it cover personal belongings stored inside.
-A dedicated RV insurance policy is necessary to properly protect a motorhome or travel trailer.
+No, not adequately.
+A standard auto policy may provide very limited liability coverage when towing a small trailer, but it does not cover the RV itself for collision or physical damage losses, nor does it cover personal belongings stored inside.
+A dedicated RV policy is necessary to properly protect a motorhome or travel trailer.
 The NAIC recommends purchasing a separate RV-specific policy rather than relying on auto coverage extensions.

 What does full-timer RV insurance cover?